The GDS Workflow

 Cypher vs Native

-In the early stages of this workshop, we will focus on Cypher projection.
+In this workshop, we will focus on Cypher projection.

 Running algorithms